qiqid93/testCorner-Cypress/README.md

 - Reset database seems to be a solution ❓❓❓
   - Reset data is destructive
   - Prohibit parallel execution
-- Provision multiple set of environment?
+- Provision multiple sets of environment?
   - cost ⬆️ 💸💸💸
   - need to merge test results